Aavato-c/AI-voice-annotation-from-webcam/readme.md

 # Elevenlabs webcam descriptor

 The source is quite simple.
-Go ahead and check it out, I don't think it's necessary to explain everything here but in short:
+I don't think it's necessary to explain everything here but in short:

-- This will save frames from your webcam and store them in the media -folder
+- The script will save frames from your webcam and store them in the media -folder
-  - The most current frame will be updated
+  - The most recent frame will be used to make a call to an OpenAI multimodal-endpoint
-- The other app makes calls to openai to get a description of the image, then send a request to elevenlabs to make a dub.
+  - As the descriptions are generated, the dubs are then generated via ElevenLabs API
   - The sound files will also be stored

 To start using this little thing do the following:
 * Make a venv using python3.8
   * `python3.8 venv -m venv`
-* Activate the environment
+* Activate the environment (Linux/MacOs)
   * `source venv/bin/activate`
 * Install dependencies
   * `pip install -r requirements.txt`